Home

 So I said Lets go!

-With a quick Haw turn we were on our way going 32km per hour.
+With a quick Haw turn we were on our way going 32km per hour, these where her slower dogs.

 We came to a halt with me giving the cue resting-resting.
-Oh they listen but you have to turn on the brakes.
-These dogs just want to go.
+Oh they listen but you have to turn on the brakes the power of the dogs is just so much.
+These dogs just want to go!

 We come to a place where we have choices of roads between a Haw, Gee in the middle and Gee.